The Aquilion One offers very fast imaging speeds with low radiation doses, making it popular for pediatric imaging studies.

 The University of Chicago Medical Center uses 16-, 64- and 256-slice systems.
 Some patients had exams at different times performed by two or all three of the systems.
 Vannier said the radiologists compared these images and were able to pick out the 256 system immediately.
 All motion was frozen and the images lacked the “blocky” misaligned stitching artifacts, he said.
 The high motion area near the diaphragm also contributed to motion blur that appeared as a thickening of tissue, which would have led to an improper diagnosis, “We started asking ourselves if we were calling things abnormal when they are actually OK.
 It was really sobering,” Vannier explained.

-When New York Presbyterian Hospital recently decided to add a new scanner for its dedicated cardiac CT lab, increasing spacial resolution was the deciding factor over volume coverage.
-“We had the option to go with any scanner, but what we are interested in is increased spacial resolution,” Min said.
-“But, I don’t want spacial resolution at the cost of higher radiation dose.”
+When New York Presbyterian Hospital recently decided to add a new scanner for its dedicated cardiac CT lab, increasing spatial resolution was the deciding factor over volume coverage.
+“We had the option to go with any scanner, but what we are interested in is increased spatial resolution,” Min said.
+“But, I don’t want spatial resolution at the cost of higher radiation dose.”

 The hospital purchased a GE Healthcare LightSpeed CT750 High Definition (HD) 64-slice CT system.
 The scanner is supposed to produce images 100 times faster than standard 64-slice system, with up to 47 percent greater image detail in the heart.
 The system uses GE’s Gemstone technology with adaptive statistical iterative reconstruction (ASIR), to offer improved spatial resolution that reduces calcium blooming artifacts.
 ASIR also offers up to 50 percent less radiation dose without compromising diagnostic image quality.